Daken: From the Ashes: Hellverine and Spirits of Violence (2024-2026)

 Despite his best efforts, Akihiro struggles with keeping Bagra-ghul contained and continues hunting down evildoers as Hellverine.
 Hellverine seeks out Doctor Strange, who discovers that Bagra-ghul is a small part of a larger scheme concocted by Mephisto.
 Strange sends Hellverine back to the North Pole at the site where Bagra-ghul resurrected him as part of the first step to uncovering Mephisto's plans.
 Hellverine discovers that a portal to Hell had been created at the spot where he was resurrected and empowered by another monument of corpses, which Hellverine destroys.
 Strange arrives and informs Akihiro that the magic being summoned from Hell is targeting mutants.
-Revealing that every source of Hell magic on Earth is a site of Akihrio's past tragedy and that Mephisto is using Akihiro's suffering as conduit for his power, Strange tasks him with foiling Mephisto's plot by destroying Mephisto's monuments around the world.
+Revealing that every source of Hell magic on Earth is a site of Akihiro's past tragedy and that Mephisto is using Akihiro's suffering as conduit for his power, Strange tasks him with foiling Mephisto's plot by destroying Mephisto's monuments around the world.
 Following the origin of his own suffering, Akihiro returns to Jasmine Falls in Japan, where he discovers that his mother Istu has been resurrected as a demon by Mephisto and was kidnapping the village children.
 Hellverine kills Itsu to save the children and to put an end to her suffering and is gifted with an omamori by the village leader.
 Akihiro then travels to Genosha, where Wolverine had previously drowned him, and encounters Mephisto.
-Mephisto drags Akihiro to Hell and reveals his plan to corrupt mutankind into serving as his personal army on Earth and offers Akihrio the choice of either serving him as his loyal servant or to suffer eternal torture for his past sins.
+Mephisto drags Akihiro to Hell and reveals his plan to corrupt mutankind into serving as his personal army on Earth and offers Akihiro the choice of either serving him as his loyal servant or to suffer eternal torture for his past sins.
 Akihiro casts a spell he learned from Strange that binds Bagra-ghul to his will, allowing him to completely resist Mephisto's influence and attacks him.
 Mephisto casts Akihiro from Hell and he finds himself back in Genosha, where Dr. Spivey is waiting for him.
 Spivey informs Hellverine that Project Hellfire needs his help again with another problem.